-How to remove dried paint from clothes in a few steps
+How to get dried paint out of clothes

 Scrape off as much excess dried paint as you can with a spoon, dull knife or brush.